Crypto taxes in Italy 2026: rates, filing, legalization

 • Selling crypto for fiat

-crypto → EUR/USD = realized profit, taxed at 33%
+crypto → EUR/USD = realized gain, taxed at 33%

 • Exchange between cryptocurrencies